ovh/docs/pages/cloud/private-cloud/nsx-04-configure-dns-forwarder/guide.en-gb.md

 > This guide is designed to assist you as much as possible with common tasks.
 However, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-gb/) if you experience any difficulties or doubts when it comes to managing, using or setting up a service on a server.
 >

 ## Requirements

 - Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
 - A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
-- You need to have **NSX-T** deployed with a segment configured in your NSX-T configuration.
-Use this guide [Segment management in NSX-T](https://docs.ovh.com/en/us/private-cloud/nsx-t-segment-management).
+- You need to have **NSX** deployed with a segment configured in your NSX configuration.
+Use this guide [Segment management in NSX](https://docs.ovh.com/en/us/private-cloud/nsx-segment-management).

 ## Overview

-You can use a DNS forwarder in NSX-T that centralises all DNS queries and redirects them to external DNS servers, which reduces network traffic.
+You can use a DNS forwarder in NSX that centralises all DNS queries and redirects them to external DNS servers, which reduces network traffic.
 You can attach the DNS forwarder to the north-south gateway (ovh-T0-gw) or the east-west gateway (ovh-T1-gw), depending on your needs.

 ## Instructions

-We will create a DNS redirector and attach it to the north-south gateway (ovh-t0-gw), it will be usable on all segments of NSX-T.
+We will create a DNS redirector and attach it to the north-south gateway (ovh-t0-gw), it will be usable on all segments of NSX.

 ### DNS forwarder configuration

-Through the NSX-T interface go to the `Networking`{.action} tab and click on `DNS`{.action} on the left in the **IP Management** section.
+Through the NSX interface go to the `Networking`{.action} tab and click on `DNS`{.action} on the left in the **IP Management** section.
 Then click `ADD DNS SERVICE`{.action}.

 ![Configure DNS forwarder 01](images/01-configure-dns-forwarder01.png){.thumbnail}